bit-dna/bitdnablog/_posts/2019-02-01-education.md

 Once the buyer remembers your product will save them money in the long run, they’ll probably back off or soften their request.

-7. "What would need to happen to make our offering worth the price I quoted you?"
+<h3>7.
+"What would need to happen to make our offering worth the price I quoted you?"</h3>
 When a prospect pushes back on price, it's possible they don't have the budget for your product/service.
 It's also possible you simply haven't done a good enough job of selling it.

 By asking "What would need to happen to make our offering more valuable to you?"
 You can uncover gaps in the case you've made and identify objections that might still exist.

 It allows you to add or argue value for your offering and -- if you meet the needs outlined by your prospect -- to earn full price.

-8. "Would a month-to-month plan be enough to get you to close today?"
+<h3>8.
+"Would a month-to-month plan be enough to get you to close today?"</h3>
 You may not be able to offer this.
 But month-to-month plans can be a great way to get prospects to close without discounting your product/service.
 Month-to-month plans are usually easier for prospects to get approved than annual contracts.

 If you believe this prospect is a great fit for your solution, a month-to-month contract shouldn't scare you.
 Instead, you get the chance to prove your value to your prospect-turned-customer and earn the annual contract -- or the cross-sell or upsell -- in the future.

-9. "What if we connect next quarter?
-Do you think you'd have more budget open up then?"
+<h3>9.
+"What if we connect next quarter?
+Do you think you'd have more budget open up then?"</h3>
 Sometimes your solution is just not in the cards for a prospect's budget.
 Hopefully, you've discovered this early in the buyer's journey, before you've devoted too much time to trying to close them now.

 Make sure you've exhausted all opportunities to work with a prospect who's really enthusiastic about your offer.
 But, if the budget just isn't there, you can gently ask this question to lead both parties into the best option at the moment.